Leadership Development – Creating Positive Change Part 1

 I wound up asking myself the question, Why do people come and go so quickly around here?
 And I spent some time trying to figure that out.
 In the end, something became very noticeable to me.
 I thought a lot of other people were the problem, but ultimately… it was me.
 I had a moment where – I can almost remember the day – where I was like, Oh man, you’re the problem!
 The reason people are coming and going is because of you!

 So, today we’re going to spend a little bit of time on this book right here.
 I ran across this book almost five years ago.
 It’s a John Maxwell book called Developing the Leader Within You.
 This book changed my life.
 The things that I read in here, I’ve applied in my [personal] life and I’ve applied it to the people that I work with.
 It has been unbelievably impactful.
-So, if you’re in a leadership role, or you’re just dealing with people – and that is everybody that’s on the webinar today – this is a book is a must-read.
+So, if you’re in a leadership role, or you’re just dealing with people – and that is everybody that’s on the webinar today – this book is a must-read.

 Now, at Tracker Products – when we bring an employee on – we do an interview where we just talk to a candidate.
 And that may take 30 minutes of just pure talk.
 After that, we move into a phase where we’re going to get into some more specific things about the job.
 If we like where it’s going – here’s what gets really crazy – we tell them that in order to become part of this team, you have to read this book; this entire John Maxwell book.

 Then after that, I have 2, two-hour call sessions where we go through the entirety of this book.
 Keep in mind, this is before we’ve even offered a job.
 And the reason we do that is because this book has been so impactful on my life.